 Part of the increase in GDP and the GDP for mainland Norway is due to general inflation.
-The consumer price index (CPI) shows that since 1970, prices for goods and services have grown by more than 700 per cent.
-This means that a household that spent NOK 1 000 on goods and services in 1970 will have to spend over NOK 8 000 in 2017 to buy the equivalent goods and services.
+The consumer price index (CPI) shows that since 1970, prices for goods and services have grown by almost 750 per cent.
+This means that a household that spent NOK 1 000 on goods and services in 1970 will have to spend almost NOK 8 500 in 2018 to buy the equivalent goods and services.

 By eliminating the effects of price changes, we can estimate volume growth.
-Volume growth in GDP from 2016 to 2017 was almost 2 per cent.
+Volume growth in GDP from 2017 to 2018 was 1.4 per cent.
 From 1970 to today, the year 1984 stands out with the highest volume growth of 6.1 per cent.
 The weakest development is seen in connection with the financial crisis in 2009, with a volume decline in GDP of -1.7 per cent.

 GDP can also be seen as a measurement of end-use of goods and services.
-In 2017, 45 per cent of GDP was consumed by households and non-profit organisations, 24 per cent was consumed by public administration and 29 per cent was invested.
-The remaining 2 per cent represents the export surplus.
+In 2018, 43 per cent of GDP was consumed by households and non-profit organisations, 24 per cent was consumed by public administration and 28 per cent was invested.
+The remaining 6 per cent represents the export surplus.